paperswithcode/galai/README.md

 # Scaled dot product attention:\n\n\\[ \\displaystyle\\text{Attention}(Q,K,V)=\\text{softmax}(\\frac{QK^{T}}{\\sqrt{d_{k}}}%\n)V \\]
 ```

-## Hugging Face Integration

-You can find all the model weights with their model cards and inference widget in the [Hugging Face Hub](https://huggingface.co/models?other=galactica).
+You can also find all the model weights with their model cards and inference widget in the [Hugging Face Hub](https://huggingface.co/models?other=galactica).
 All the models can be used out of the box with the `transformers` library.

 ```bash
 pip install transformers accelerate